best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ````

-Leaving unused code in your scripts makes them more difficult to read and understand as they add visual noise to someone trying to absorb what is written.
+Leaving unused code in your scripts makes them more difficult to read and understand as they add visual noise to someone trying to absorb what is written at pace.
 Furthermore, relying on someone to comment and uncomment things to alter the functionality of the code is **highly discouraged**.

 It is easy to forget which parts of code have been commented out and why they has been commented.
+It also might produce incosistent runs of the same piece of code and introduces a human factor to the equation that might not be accounted for if someone in the future is not aware of the commented out code.

 You should instead use appropriate control flow (such as `if/else` statements) to determine when these sections should be run.
 When changes are required between individual runs of your analysis, you should define these options via a configuration file.

 ```{todo}